Scratchpay Program Agreement for US Providers

 4.2.
 If Provider notifies Scratchpay of the refund within 30 days of the Authorization date, Provider authorizes Scratchpay, in Scratchpay's discretion, to debit Provider's bank account for the refund amount and/or withhold the refund amount from any subsequent Settlement.

 4.3.
-If Provider notifies Scratchpay of the refund more than 30 days after the Authorization date, Scratchpay will impose the Transaction Fee to execute the refund and Provider authorizes Scratchpay, in Scratchpay's discretion, to debit Provider's bank account for the refund amount plus Transaction Fee and/or withhold the refund amount plus Transaction Fee from any subsequent Settlement.
+If Provider notifies Scratchpay of the refund more than 30 days after the Authorization date, Scratchpay will impose the Provider Fee to execute the refund and Provider authorizes Scratchpay, in Scratchpay's discretion, to debit Provider's bank account for the refund amount plus Provider Fee and/or withhold the refund amount plus Provider Fee from any subsequent Settlement.

 5. ACH AUTHORIZATION.